Navigating Pregnancy Discrimination

 Lowering Expectations and Devaluing Contribution

 In the workplace, pregnancy discrimination can be subtle yet harmful.
 Employers or coworkers may undervalue your contributions or lower expectations for your performance due to your pregnancy.
-Harassment from colleagues, such as derogatory comments about your condition, can add emotional stress to the financial burdens pregnant individuals and their families face.
+Harassment from colleagues, including derogatory comments about your condition, can increase both the emotional and financial pressures on pregnant workers and their families.

 healthInsurance icon